aichemy-hub/intro_to_ml_for_chemists/README.md

 ## Learning outcomes

+At the end of the course, you should be able to:

 - Describe and contrast methods for learning from data.
 - Apply machine learning models for chemical problems.
 - Understand the challenges of working with realistic data.